Getting Started

 - Notaries in Québec: Chambre des notaires du Québec

 Make sure the representative is currently active and in good standing before you hire them.
-West Kootenay RCIP cannot work with unlicensed or unauthorized representatives.

 Where can I get help as an employer?